ElektraInitiative/libelektra/doc/tutorials/mount.md

 #### Meta Data ####

 Elektra is able to store [meta data](/doc/help/elektra-metadata.md) of keys, provided the format of the file that holds the configuration supports this feature.
-The ini plugin doesn't support this feature, but the [ni](/src/plugins/ni/README.md) and the [dump](/src/plugins/dump/README.md) plugin do.
+The ini plugin does support this feature, and so does the [ni](/src/plugins/ni/README.md) and the [dump](/src/plugins/dump/README.md) plugin among others.

-> Actually the ini plugin creates some metadata on its own.
-This metadata contains information about the ordering of keys or comments, if a key has some.
-> But unlike the ni and the dump plugin we can't store arbitrary metadata with the ini plugin.

 Meta data comes in handy if we use other plugins, than just the ones that store and retrieve data.
 I chose the `ni` plugin for this demonstration, because it supports metadata and is human readable.